Action of 13 November 1943: Action

-The following morning, a Japanese subchaser CH-20 from Penang attacked Taurus.
+The following morning, a Japanese submarine chaser CH-20 from Penang attacked Taurus.
 Due to the shallow water in the region, when Wingfield tried to evade the attack by diving, Taurus bow became stuck in the soft, muddy seabed.
 Fortunately, the explosions from a pattern of depth charges dropped over Taurus shook her free.
-Wingfield went to periscope depth, surfaced and engaged CH-20 with his deck gun, severely damaging the subchaser.
-Thirteen were killed, including the captain, and another seventeen wounded, but before any further action could follow, a Japanese aircraft came into view and forced Wingfield into an emergency dive, which endangered the sub (it had taken on almost a ton of water.)
-Taurus, however, escaped with only minor damage and managed to make it back to her base at Ceylon.
+Wingfield went to periscope depth, surfaced and engaged CH-20 with his deck gun, causing severe damage.
+Thirteen members of the crew were killed, including the captain and another seventeen wounded but before any further action could follow, a Japanese aircraft came into view and forced Wingfield into an emergency dive, which endangered the submarine, which had taken on almost a ton of water.
+Taurus escaped with only minor damage and managed to make it back to her base at Ceylon.

-Following the loss of I-34 the Imperial Japanese Navy diverted all Europe-bound submarines away from Penang.
+Following the loss of I-34 the Imperial Japanese Navy diverted all Europe-bound submarines from Penang.
 I-34 was the first Japanese submarine to be sunk by a Royal Navy submarine.